appsparkler/study/GCP/notes.md

 1. Setup a purchase-committment (for getting committed discounts)
 1. Show example of how to create preemptible and spot VMs (low cost VMs)
 1. Setup a budget and alerts

+### Tips & Tricks
+1. VM: When creating a VM with GPU, ensure to use an image which contains all the necessary libraries so that the VM can be used effeciently.